The Annotated 'Programming the Nintendo GameBoy Advance: The Unofficial Guide'

 line.
 In most cases, the overhead here will cost you a factor 3!

-Pixel plotters should be macros or inlines.
-Always.
+As a rule, pixel plotter routines should be macros or inlines.

 Screen fill loop